-For ice machines installed in areas with high-mineral laden water, a phosphate water filter works best.
+For high volume ice machines installed in areas with high-mineral laden water, a phosphate water filter works best.
 Phosphate filters prevent minerals like calcium and magnesium from bonding together and creating what we call “scale.”
 Scale is a substance that can clog standard sediment water filters and cause trouble for certain ice machine components like evaporator plates, float switches, and water-cooled condensers.

 Phosphate filters disperse phosphate molecules into your ice machine’s water supply which satisfies the ionic bonds calcium and magnesium use to form into scale.

 Phosphate is not safe to consume; it can cause gastrointestinal problems at high enough concentrations.
 Luckily, standard commercial ice machines that produce square, crescent, or dice-shaped ice cubes, won’t produce ice with phosphate in them because only the cleanest water freezes into an ice cube, while the phosphate-laden water runs down the drain.

 On the other hand, cubelet and flake ice machines use an auger system to create soft, chewable ice by collecting all the water, freezing it, and grinding it up before dispensing it.
 You should never use a phosphate filter with these types of industrial ice makers.

 Water and ice dispensers also expose people to phosphate since the water these units dispense runs through the same filters as the ice system.
 Do not use a phosphate filter in this type of ice machine either, or your customers could experience a stomach ache when they get home.